 If you tore your ACL or are showing signs that you may have, contact the ACL reconstruction surgeons at Gotham City Orthopedics for a consultation.
-We have 5 convenient locations in New York and New Jersey and we're available 24 hours every day, seven days a week.
+We have a very convenient location close to Grand Central in New York City, and we're available 24 hours every day, seven days a week.

 ACL Tear Diagnosis

 Before ACL repair and reconstruction is performed, our orthopedic surgeons need to properly diagnose the injury.